kazimkazam/react-progress-components/README.md

 ## Usage

-There is a total of 4 types of progress bars available:
+There is a total of 3 types of progress bars available:

 - TopBar;
-- BottomBar;
 - Circle;
 - Line.

-TopBar and BottomBar will automatically fill the top and bottom of the div they are inserted on, respectively.
+TopBar will automatically fill the top of the div they are inserted on.

 In case a prop is not provided to the component, a default value will be assumed.

 #### The possible values for each prop are the following (check on the examples which props each Progress Bar type accepts):

-- type: String - 'topBar', 'bottomBar', 'circle'and 'line'.
+- type: String - 'topBar', 'circle'and 'line'.
 Default: 'topBar'
 - method: String - 'auto', 'manual'.
 Default: 'auto'
 - progress: any number 0-100.
 Default: 5
 - colors: array of 3 strings with the 3 colors to be used.
 Default: [ 'rgba(14,24,95,1)', 'rgba(0,255,209,1)', 'rgba(49,225,247,1)' ]